The leading decision procedure is coming – doubts remain

 Germany

-I am a counsel in our Munich office and part of the Dispute Resolution practice.
-My focus is on litigation and arbitration proceedings, particularly in the automotive industry.
+I am a Counsel in our Munich office and part of the Dispute Resolution practice group.
+My focus is on commercial litigation before state courts and arbitral tribunals.
+In addition, I specialise in the defence of mass claim actions in various areas of law and sectors, including data protection law, insurance and the automotive industry.

 On 18 October 2024, the Federal Council passed a law to introduce a leading decision procedure at the Federal Court of Justice (FCJ).
 It is expected to come into force at the end of October once it has been signed by the Federal President and published in the Federal Law Gazette.
 The law aims to ease the courts’ burden by allowing the FCJ to clarify relevant legal issues through leading decisions in mass proceedings.
 Examples of such mass proceedings include diesel cases and unauthorised clauses in fitness studio, insurance or banking contracts.